-Lower back pain can make even the most basic tasks difficult, such as sleeping.
+Lower back pain can make even the most basic tasks difficult, such as sleeping, sitting, and walking.

-Those in the area who can access our clinic who have shoulder pain or other long-term problems can get help from our clinic, which has natural ways to relieve pain.
-With us, you don’t have to have surgery or take painkillers to get your arm moving again.
+Those who have back pain or other long-term problems can get help from our providers and medical staff.
+We focus on finding the cause of the condition, correcting it, then educating our patients on how to prevent it from coming back.
+With us, you don’t have to have surgery or take painkillers to just get by with living your life.

 What causes lower back pain?